Mohit Desai

 I will be on the job market during the 2024-25 academic year.

-Research Interests: Financial Intermediation, Development Economics, Corporate Governance
+Research Interests: Financial Intermediation, Finance and Development, Corporate Finance

 Contact Information: mohit_desai@kenan-flagler.unc. edu